 Author & Columnist

-April contributes advice regularly to: MarketWatch, Glamour magazine, Wall Street Journal, AskMen, Brides, about.com, US News & World Report, TheStreet, MedicalDaily, YourTango, Glo, MSN, Men's Health, SheKnows, Woman's Day Magazine, Elle magazine, O magazine, Women's Health, Cosmopolitan magazine, Bustle, Marie Claire, Yahoo!, Univision, USA Today, and more...
+April contributes advice regularly to: BravoTV, MarketWatch, Moneyish, Glamour, Wall Street Journal, US News & World Report, TheStreet, MedicalDaily, Elite Daily, Glo, MSN, Men's Health, SheKnows, Woman's Day, Elle, Brides, O magazine, Women's Health, Cosmopolitan, Bustle, about, Marie Claire, Yahoo!, Martha Stewart, Univision, USA Today, and more...

 April is a featured guest columnist in: AskMen, Yahoo!, Glo and MSN, among others.
 She has co-hosted a Discovery Channel episode of "Everything You Need to Know" about sex, and was a featured guest on FOX-TV’S O’Reilly Factor.

 April’s popularity in the press is fueled by her grass roots relationship advice forum on the AskApril advice website.
-The anonymous forum has grown to over 26,000 questions posted by nearly a quarter million registered members, and her personal advice to these men and women from all countries, and all sexual orientations, has fostered a stunning social media presence that boasts over 1.4 million followers on Twitter and over 620,000 fans on Facebook.
+The anonymous forum has grown to over 27,500 questions asked by nearly a quarter million registered members, and answered personally by April for men and women from all countries and all sexual orientations.

 As a natural offshoot of relationship advising, Masini became an etiquette expert because of her ability to articulate and demystify the organic motivations behind manners.
 Her knowledge of relationships gave her the skill to become the primary source for US News & World Report's holiday season piece, “Tipping Bible: Your Ultimate Tipping Guide”.
 She’s been quoted in The Los Angeles Times on tipping correctly when traveling internationally, in The Wall Street Journal on exactly how much to tip, and in Yahoo Finance, Brides, MSN, Marketwatch and Pittsburgh Post-Gazette as well, all on holiday tipping etiquette.
 But her advice isn’t just about the etiquette of money.
 In addition to dating etiquette, April's been quoted in Recruiter .com on career etiquette and in Forbes, HuffingtonPost .com and Trulia .com on the etiquette of real estate relationships.
 She’s been quoted in The Philadelphia Inquirer, Brides and Forbes on the etiquette of marital name changes and prenup agreements, as well as many other publications and topics involving manners — including the etiquette of nudist colony dining for Bon Appetite Magazine.